npm

 The HTML template can be overridden with a custom HTML document.

-tag if the user’s browser is in dark mode.
+Dark mode is supported!
+The dark class will be added to the body tag if the user’s browser is in dark mode.

 {